jyaquinas/jyaquinas.github.io/_drafts/sql_crash_course.md

 ### EXISTS
 As mentioned above, this operator is used with a subquery, where the condition is if the subquery returns at least one row.
 A subquery is a select statement that is nested inside another query (more info below).

-Say we have another table USERNAME.
+Say we have another table called ACCOUNTS.

 | ACCOUNTS |
 | --- |
 | CUSTOMER_ID<br>USERNAME<br>PASSWORD |